xmfbit/captcha-recognition/README.md

 There is a [warpctc binding for Caffe](https://github.com/xmfbit/warpctc-caffe).
 Here, we use [warpctc binding for PyTorch](https://github.com/SeanNaren/warp-ctc).

+### Install WarpCTC binding for PyTorch

+Please refer to this page: [deepspeech.pytorch](https://github.com/SeanNaren/deepspeech.pytorch) to install WarpCTC binding for PyTorch first.

 ### Generate Data

 The python package [captcha](https://pypi.python.org/pypi/captcha/0.1.1) is used to generate dataset for training and testing.